ESKYoung/Secret-Santa-Mailer/README.md

 3. ``secret_santa_pairings`` randomly pairs Secret Santas with each other; and
 4. ``call_postman`` generates an email for each Secret Santa telling them of their chosen gift recipient, with an embedded festive ``GIF``.
     * ``mime_giphy`` temporarily downloads a random, PG-13 or safer, festive ``GIF``, and generates a MIME image.

-### Other criteria

-* Minimum of two names required;
-* Only accepts valid email addresses;
-* Names must be unique, but email addresses can be duplicates; and
-* Currently setup for Gmail accounts only.

 ## Running the tests